ethereum/remix-ide/docs/FAQ.md

 `pragma experimental ABIEncoderV2;` at the top of the solidity file.

-For example, here's a solidity file with a struct is an input parameter.
+For example, here's a solidity file with a struct as an input parameter.

 ```
 pragma solidity >=0.4.22 <0.6.0;